Michelsen's Cabinet

 The Michelsen's Cabinet was a Norwegian cabinet, formed by a coalition of the Liberal Party, the Conservative Party, the Moderate Liberal Party and the Coalition Party.
 It governed Norway between 11 March 1905 and 23 October 1907.
 It entered office as part of the build-up for the dissolution of the union between Norway and Sweden in 1905.
+It was a grand coalition of liberals and conservatives set up to handle the transition to full independence in a context of national unity.
 It had the following composition: